apache/brpc/docs/cn/server.md

     ...
     // The factory to create/destroy data attached to each searching thread
     // in server.
-    // If this field is NULL, baidu::rpc::thread_local_data() is always NULL.
+    // If this field is NULL, brpc::thread_local_data() is always NULL.
     // NOT owned by Server and must be valid when Server is running.
     // Default: NULL
     const DataFactory* thread_local_data_factory;

     // Prepare so many thread-local data before server starts, so that calls
-    // to baidu::rpc::thread_local_data() get data directly rather than calling
+    // to brpc::thread_local_data() get data directly rather than calling
     // thread_local_data_factory->Create() at first time.
 Useful when Create()
     // is slow, otherwise the RPC session may be blocked by the creation
     // of data and not served within timeout.